 The Scheme has not made any financial transactions in the period.
-The financial transactions the Scheme does make are, in the main, in relation to costs.

 Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
 Therefore, there have been no material administration service issues which need to be reported here.